amwalding/Networking-Toolkits/README.md

 My Windows and Linux Networking Toolkits batch file/script and bash file.

 The WinNetToolkit_vX is the Windows version of my toolkit.
 This is a batch file.

-NetToolkit for Linus is as it says - for Linux.
+NetToolkit for Linux is as it says - for Linux.
 This is a bash file.

 Well folks, I have decided to make these toolkits available to all.
 You can take them here or...